-While the ban effectively killed most racing ambitions for the upcoming supercars of the time, a few manufacturers would still apply for post-ban Group B homologations of their cars.
+While the ban effectively killed most racing ambitions for the emerging supercars of the time, a few manufacturers would still apply for post-ban Group B homologations of their cars.
 That is the case for the Lamborghini Countach QV “Downdraft” and the Ferrari F40, both produced in sufficient numbers and homologated in Group B in 1988 and 1989, respectively.
 Such homologations later came to be “recycled” into the new FIA “GT” categories.

 Porsche decided not to apply for the official documentation papers even though the 959 would also subsequently be produced over the 200 required units.
 The reason probably being that Porsche saw no point in performing the tedious task of homologation since the project had already busted its budget and the category banned.
 However, this decision can be criticised since the 959 was the company’s flagship model widely synonymous with Group B from its very beginning.
 However, the Porsche 959 is credited with reviving the supercar craze alongside the Ferrari F40 – a trend that continues to this very day.